A swarm of replicated state machines

 Triggering state transfer

 Let’s assume that we have a replica that needs to fetch the latest checkpoint.
-It listens to the peers, and discovers a few state artifacts with different hashes advertised by different peers.
+It listens to the peers and discovers a few state artifacts with different hashes advertised by different peers.
 How does our poor replica decide which state it needs to fetch?

 As you might have guessed, the consensus subsystem armed with threshold signatures comes to the rescue again.
-Replicas gather a threshold signature on a full state hash and use that signature as a proof of checkpoint authenticity.
+Replicas gather a threshold signature on a full state hash and use that signature as proof of checkpoint authenticity.
 The result is an artifact containing a state height, a full state hash, and a threshold signature.
 We’ll call this artifact a catch-up package.

 The interaction between the replica consensus module and the state machine is something like the following